Beyond the Safety Tax: Mitigating Unsafe Text-to-Image Generation via External Safety Rectification: Background

 \subsection{Safety Mechanisms for T2I Models}

-Present strategies have two categories: external and internal defenses.
+Present strategies have two categories: filtering-based and internal defenses.

-\mypara{External Defenses.} External defenses, like safety checker~\cite{safety_checker} officially released by SD, are efficient for deployment but suffer from under-generalization and vulnerability to adversarial prompts due to distribution shifts.
+\mypara{Filtering-based Defenses.} Filtering-based defenses, like safety checker~\cite{safety_checker} officially released by SD, are efficient for deployment but suffer from under-generalization and vulnerability to adversarial prompts due to distribution shifts.
 Similarly, SD v2.1~\cite{sd2_1} retrains on censored data with these filters, but this approach can be computationally expensive, may not fully remove harmful content, and could reduce model performance.

 \mypara{Internal Defenses.} Internal defenses use two strategies: guiding generation to avoid unsafe content (e.g., SLD~\cite{schramowski2023safe} and InterpretDiffusion~\cite{li2024self}) or fine-tuning models to remove unsafe concepts (e.g., ESD~\cite{gandikota2023erasing} and SafeGEN~\cite{li2024safegen_CCS}).
 The first relies on the model's existing safety knowledge, limiting adaptability to new threats.
 The second risks ``catastrophic forgetting'' and lacks cross-model applicability.
 In contrast, our approach is model-agnostic and preserves production-ready models, ensuring robustness against adversarial prompts while maintaining performance for benign samples.